spray/spray/docs/documentation/spray-testkit/index.rst

 :ref:`RejectionHandler <Rejections>` to all exceptions and rejections coming back from the route, and translates them to the respective ``HttpResponse``.

-The :ref:`simple-on-spray-can` examples defines a simple test using ``sealRoute`` like this:
+The :ref:`on-spray-can` examples defines a simple test using ``sealRoute`` like this:

-.. includecode:: /../examples/spray-routing/simple-on-spray-can/src/test/scala/spray/examples/DemoServiceSpec.scala
+.. includecode:: /../examples/spray-routing/on-spray-can/src/test/scala/spray/examples/DemoServiceSpec.scala
    :snippet: source-quote